6.4.3 Error Correction#

 (c) Based on the syndrome table in the lecture notes, which qubit should be corrected?
 Apply the correction and verify that the original logical state is recovered.

-3. Three-Qubit Phase-Flip Code
+3. Three-qubit phase-flip.
+Three-Qubit Phase-Flip Code

 Now consider protection against phase-flip errors.
 Define the 3-qubit phase-flip code as:

-\[\vert 0\rangle_L = \vert+++\rangle = \frac{1}{2\sqrt{2}}(\vert 000\rangle + \vert 001\rangle + \vert 010\rangle + \vert 011\rangle + \vert 100\rangle + \vert 101\rangle + \vert 110\rangle + \vert 111\rangle)\]
+\[ \vert 0\rangle_L = \vert+++\rangle = \frac{1}{2\sqrt{2}}(\vert 000\rangle + \vert 001\rangle + \vert 010\rangle + \vert 011\rangle + \vert 100\rangle + \vert 101\rangle + \vert 110\rangle + \vert 111\rangle) \]

-\[\vert 1\rangle_L = \vert---\rangle = \frac{1}{2\sqrt{2}}(\vert 000\rangle - \vert 001\rangle - \vert 010\rangle + \vert 011\rangle - \vert 100\rangle + \vert 101\rangle + \vert 110\rangle - \vert 111\rangle)\]
+\[ \vert 1\rangle_L = \vert---\rangle = \frac{1}{2\sqrt{2}}(\vert 000\rangle - \vert 001\rangle - \vert 010\rangle + \vert 011\rangle - \vert 100\rangle + \vert 101\rangle + \vert 110\rangle - \vert 111\rangle) \]

 The 9-qubit Shor code encodes one logical qubit into 9 physical qubits, protecting against both bit-flip and phase-flip errors on any single qubit.
 The encoding is:

-\[\vert 0\rangle_L = \frac{1}{2\sqrt{2}}(\vert 000\rangle + \vert 111\rangle) \otimes (\vert 000\rangle + \vert 111\rangle) \otimes (\vert 000\rangle + \vert 111\rangle)\]
+\[ \vert 0\rangle_L = \frac{1}{2\sqrt{2}}(\vert 000\rangle + \vert 111\rangle) \otimes (\vert 000\rangle + \vert 111\rangle) \otimes (\vert 000\rangle + \vert 111\rangle) \]

-\[\vert 1\rangle_L = \frac{1}{2\sqrt{2}}(\vert 000\rangle - \vert 111\rangle) \otimes (\vert 000\rangle - \vert 111\rangle) \otimes (\vert 000\rangle - \vert 111\rangle)\]
+\[ \vert 1\rangle_L = \frac{1}{2\sqrt{2}}(\vert 000\rangle - \vert 111\rangle) \otimes (\vert 000\rangle - \vert 111\rangle) \otimes (\vert 000\rangle - \vert 111\rangle) \]

 Here each \((\vert 000\rangle + \vert 111\rangle)\) is a 3-qubit phase-flip protected block, and three such blocks protect against bit-flip errors.